bennyhandball/Datenbanken/README.md

 stored in Qdrant.
 Questions can then be asked against this vector store.
 The web interface exposes **three** forms: one for uploading a document, one for sending a query and one for replying to the generated answer.
-Replies are

-added to a persistent chat history which is shown in a ChatGPT-like layout and sent as additional context for follow-up questions.
+Replies are visual feedback while the application processes a request.
+The chat area automatically scrolls to the latest message after each interaction. added to a persistent chat history which is shown in a ChatGPT-like layout and sent as additional context for follow-up questions.
 A simple loading bar gives visual feedback while the application processes a request.